mechpen/js-msg/README.md

 ## Page rendering

-Variable `template` of a file specifies the [liquid] template of this file.
-The rendering is performed recursively until `template` variable is not defined or `null`.
+The variable `template` of a file specifies the [liquid] template of this file.
+The rendering is performed recursively until the `template` variable is not defined or `null`.

-Before rendering each template, the template data and source data are merged.
-The source data takes precedence over template data.
+Before rendering a template, the template data and source data are merged.
+The source data takes precedence over the template data.

 ## Special data keys

-The following data keys have special meaning, and should not be used for other purposes:
+The following data keys have special meanings, and should not be used for other purposes:

 | key           | description |